- Virus type: Family of mass-mailing worm

 - Affects: Windows 95 and up

-If activated, the worm copies itself to the hard disk and installs a Registry entry so that it is run automatically at startup.
-The worm then executes in order to propagate using the method described above.
-The worm creates a number of other files.
+If activated, the Win32.HLLM.MyDoom worm copies itself to the hard disk and installs a Registry entry so that it is run automatically at startup.
+The worm file has a randomly generated name, so it can be positively identified only with the aid of an up-to-date virus checker (although any active process with a gobbledygook filename would be a prime candidate.)

-To prevent another infection by Win32.HLLM.Beagle worms or similar viruses:
+To prevent another infection by Win32.HLLM.MyDoom worms or similar viruses:

 - Be suspicious of emails from unknown sources containing executable attachments.
 See How to detect Internet worms.

 - Use a good anti-virus such as Kaspersky AntiVirus or Dr.Web anti-virus.

 - Use a virus scanner to determine the identity of the executable file containing the worm (which has a randomly generated filename), then use the Windows Task Manager to terminate it.

 - Using the Registry Editor, expand HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Run or HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run, locate the value with a randomly-generated name that contains the path of the worm executable, and delete it.

 - Disable System Restore, in order that copies of the worm are not saved to the restore folder.
 (Note: this may cause Windows to restart and you will lose your earlier restore points.)

 - Delete the randomly-named worm executable file from the Windows/System32 folder.

 - Update and run your virus scanner to remove any other worm files from the system.